benchristel/lexica/src/ogtrta-wordlist.md

 ## Valence Restoration

-`#MID` removes all complement slots, but sometimes you don't want that; you want to keep one of the complements of a valence-2 predicate but remove the other.
+`#MID` removes all complement slots, but sometimes you don't want that; you want to keep one of the complements of a valence-2 verb but remove the other.
 The way to accomplish that is via **valence restoration**.

-Each predicate has a lexically-determined mapping from slot indices to prepositions that restore those slots.
+Each verb has a lexically-determined mapping from slot indices to verbs that restore those slots when used as modifiers.
 E.g. here `ABL1` is used to restore slot 1 of `ask2`.

-- `1SG PROX FUT ask2#MID ABL1 3ANSG` "I'll ask them."
+- `1SG PROX FUT ask2#MID ABL1#M 3ANSG` "I'll ask them."

 To restore slot 2, you'd have to use `ALL1`:

-- `1SG PROX FUT ask2#MID ALL1 3INANSG` "I'll ask for it."
+- `1SG PROX FUT ask2#MID ALL1#M 3INANSG` "I'll ask for it."

-Valence restoration is also useful when you want to swap the complements of a valence-2 predicate:
+Valence restoration is also useful when you want to swap the complements of a valence-2 verb:

-- `1SG PROX FUT ask2#MID ALL1 3INANSG ABL1 3ANSG` "I'll ask for it from them."
+- `1SG PROX FUT ask2#MID ALL1#M 3INANSG ABL1 3ANSG` "I'll ask for it from them."

+Modifiers used for valence restoration never take the [adverbial particle](#adverbial-particle).

 ## Part-of-Speech-Changing

 ### Nominalization

-- `#INF` - nominalizes a predicate, keeping complement slots
+- `#INF` - nominalizes a verb, keeping complement slots
-- `#GER` - nominalizes a predicate, dropping all complement slots
+- `#GER` - nominalizes a verb, dropping all complement slots
 - `NZ` - nominalizes a sentence

-`GEN1`/`of1` can be used to attach a subject to a nominalized predicate:
+`GEN1`/`of1` can be used to attach a subject to a nominalized verb:

-- `1SG PROX want1 GEN1 2SG see1#INF 3INANSG` "I want you to see it"
+- `1SG PROX want1 GEN1#M 2SG see1#INF 3INANSG` "I want you to see it"

+When used in this way, `GEN1` never takes the [adverbial particle](#adverbial-particle).

 ### Questions